polkafoundry/polkadocs/docs/FAQ/README.md

 # FAQs

 ## What is Icetea?
-Icetea is an dApp development platform leveraging the advantages of blockchain technology to perceive the advanced digital economy.
+Icetea is a dApp development platform leveraging the advantages of blockchain technology to perceive the advanced digital economy.

 Urged by two major motivations for: